 Antarctica.
 The fifth largest continent.
 What are the best places to visit in Antarctica?
 There are not that many, so I can’t really create a list.
 Instead I will just tell you about the coldest, driest, windiest southernmost continent on planet earth.
 Not much can survive here as the temperatures can easily drop down to -70 degrees Celsius.
 That’s cold enough to turn you into a mini iceberg so that you become part of the landscape.

-Antarctica was the last place ever to be discovered and not owned by any one country; instead it is governed by 12 countries.
+Antarctica was the last place ever to be discovered and instead of one country owning it, several countries are governing it.
 The only people that live there are scientists and only on a temporary basis, but there are few native organisms like algae, bacteria, fungi etc. and some animals, like penguins, seals, etc. Africa is or has been called the ‘Dark Continent’, but I think that it should be Antarctica.
 Or at least call it that for half of the year when you never ever see the sun and there is complete darkness.
-Then for 4 months out of the year during the summertime, the sun comes up and never sets again until the start of winter.
+Then for four months out of the year during the summertime, the sun comes up and never sets again until the start of winter.
 We can then call it, ‘When will this ever end so that I can get some sleep!’

-The best time to visit is between November and March, which is Antarctica’s tour season.
+The best time to visit is during Antarctica’s tour season that runs between November and March.
 In November the ice starts to break and it is mating season for penguins and birds.
-During December and January you can see the penguin chicks hatch and being cared for by their parents.
+During December and January you can see the penguin chicks hatch and their parents looking after them.
 During the last couple of months, the chicks start to fledge, the adults are molting and you can easily spot the whales.

 Cruise ship deals are not the cheapest and you can expect to easily pay £3900 or $5000 at the minimum, which will only include the bare necessities and probably not the best seating options.
 You can get cheap last minute deals from places like Ashuaia in Argentina, but you would need to be in town or very close by, be flexible and able to leave at a minute’s notice.